buhrmi/buhrmi/README.md

-# Hello there 👋
+## Hi there 👋

-This is buhrmi, a web developer from Germany.
-Sometimes I [stream on Twitch](https://twitch.tv/buhrmitv).
+I'm buhrmi, a web developer from Germany.
+I started to [stream on Twitch](https://twitch.tv/buhrmitv).
 Come say hi.

 ## Current projects